a town with a thousand things to see

 Within the city walls of Cortona, there are seventeen churches!
 Combined with the “Laudario Cortonese”, a handwritten collection of laude and religious poems from the 13th century, it is easy to understand how a celebration of sacred music found its way into being here within the city walls encompassing the last week of June and the first week of July.

 Sagra della Bistecca & Sagra del Fungo Porcino

-The public gardens of Cortona become one big food festival on 14th and 15th August and the following weekend.
-Everyone (and their friends) seem to turn out for either a juicy T-bone steak cooked over an open flame or the savoury goodness of the famed Porcini mushrooms.
+The public gardens of Cortona become one big food festival on 14th and 15th of August and the following weekend.
+Everyone (and their friends) seem to turn out for either a juicy T-bone steak cooked over an open flame or the savory goodness of the famed Porcini mushrooms.
 Can’t decide which you prefer….go to them both!

 Cortona Mix Festival

 Among the summer events in Cortona, you cannot miss the Cortona Mix Festival, a big cultural event of music, cinema, theater, arts, and literature.
 This event ranks on a national and international scale where contemporary culture, technology, and entertainment “mix” together with the ancient origins and traditions of the territory to produce an incredible selection of genres and shows.

 There is the weekly market every Saturday morning in Piazza Signorelli, where you will find a wide array of goodies: food, produce, clothing, knick-knacks and even a bit of vintage.